Physical Address

 Proper vehicle grounding is essential for electrical stability.
 Inspect the grounding connections and ensure they are secure and free from corrosion.
 Tighten any loose connections and clean any corrosion using a wire brush.
 Adequate vehicle grounding will help prevent power loss due to poor electrical conductivity.

-7. Keep the Control Module Clean and Dry
+7. Keep The Control Module Clean And Dry

 The control module is a critical component that regulates various electrical functions in your car.
 Ensure that it is kept clean and dry to prevent any water damage or debris accumulation.
 Regularly inspect the module for any signs of moisture or dirt.
 If necessary, use a soft cloth or compressed air to clean it gently.